richterich/ansi-c/README.md

 CMake suite maintained and supported by Kitware (kitware.com/cmake).
 ```

-You should install the `Make`.
+You should install `Make`.
-For example, you will type a following command in a terminal if you use `Arch Linux`:
+For example, you will enter the following command in terminal if you use `Arch Linux`:
 ```bash
 $ sudo pacman -S base-devel
 ```
-But, you would type a following command in a terminal if you want to install `Make` directly:
+But, you should enter other command in terminal if you want to install `Make` directly:
 ```bash
 $ sudo pacman -S make
 ```
-To check the `Make` version type `$ make --version` in a terminal.
+To check version of `Make` enter `$ make --version` in terminal.
 The output of the command would be something like this:
 ```bash
 GNU Make 4.2.1